Java Syntax – A Complete Guide to Master Java

 The javadoc tool processes these comments while generating documentation

-Basic structure of Java program
+Basic structure of a Java program

-1. Package
+1. Java Package

-They are generally imported by using the import keyword i.e, import java.util.* where we are importing java’s util package
+They are generally imported by using the import keyword, i.e., import java.util.*, where we are importing Java’s util package

-2. Main Method
+2. Main Method in Java

+If the main method is not present in a program or it is not correct, then the program will compile but won’t run.
 The main method marks the entry point of the compiler in the program.
 The main method must always be static.

 For Example: